 Reading Time: 10 minutes

 The answer often has something to do with their subject lines.
-Although they say not to judge a book by its cover, it can be difficult to avoid evaluating your emails by their subject lines, especially when trimming down an overcrowded inbox.
+Although they say not to judge a book by its cover, it can be challenging to avoid evaluating your emails by their subject lines, especially when trimming down an overcrowded inbox.

 Extra Hurdles for College Admissions Emails